junaid1460/v8-perf/turbo/compiler.md

 - AST no longer source of truth that compilers need to agree on
 - AST much simpler and smaller in size
 - TurboFan uses Ignition bytecode directly to optimize (no re-parse needed)
+- bytecode is 25-50% the size of equivalent baseline machine code
 - combines cutting-edge IR (intermediate representation) with multi-layered translation + optimization pipeline
 - generates better quality machine code than Crankshaft JIT